Mysophobia – Fear of Germs

-However, in order to mobilise the British public into action through social distancing, the messages coming from the Government have been deliberately crafted to create a sense of fear, so it important to be aware of the effects of these communications.
+However, in order to mobilise the British public into action through social distancing, the messages coming from the UK Government were deliberately crafted to create a sense of fear, so it is important to be aware of the effects of these communications.

 Although Mysophobia is relatively un-common there is a very common ‘condition’ associated with this particular phobia called Emetophobia, the fear of vomiting or being sick.

 Sufferers of emtophobia have a very strong fear of ‘Norovirus’ as this is considered to be THE ‘sickness’ bug.

 In this sense Mysophobia sufferers can be extremely anxious and go to great lengths to be ‘clean’ and ‘hygenic’, often washing their hands many, many time in a day.